AdobeDocs/experience-platform.en/help/query-service/use-cases/data-exploration.md

 ## Next steps {#next-steps}

-By reading this document, you learned the essentials of verifying and validating records in ingested batches and handling common errors that result from the data ingestion process.
+By reading this document, you learned the essentials of verifying and validating records in ingested batches as part of the data ingestion process.
 You also gained insights into accessing dataset batch metadata, understanding logical and physical partitions, and querying specific batches using SQL commands.
 This knowledge can help you ensure data integrity and optimize your data storage on Platform.

 Next, you should practice data ingestion to apply the concepts learned.
 Ingest a sample dataset into Platform with either the provided sample files or your own data.
 If you have not done so already, read the tutorial on how to [ingest data into Adobe Experience Platform](../../ingestion/tutorials/ingest-batch-data.md).